mangoszero/gmdb/README.md

-GMDB - MaNGOSZero/CMaNGOS Classic
+GMDB - MaNGOS / CMaNGOS
 ==========
+German 'Locales' for MaNGOSZero and CMaNGOS-Classic

 License
 -------
-**GMDB for MaNGOSZero / CMaNGOS Classic** is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0.
+**GMDB for MaNGOSZero / CMaNGOS-Classic** is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0.
 The file (`LICENSE.md`) **must** be a part of any redistributable packages made from this software.
 No licenses should be removed from this software if you are making redistributable copies.